LINKIT-Group/cloudformation-samples/ApiGateway/PostIt/README.md

 ## Deploy
 To deploy this stack in your AWS environment, follow this [HowTo](https://github.com/LINKIT-Group/cloudformation-samples#deploy-a-stack).

-As the template-file input use: ApiGateway/PostIt/template.yaml.
+Rootstack Template: ApiGateway/PostIt/template.yaml.

 ## Test